ThinkboxSoftware/HoudiniPRTExporter/README.md

 		Once the plugin has been installed, Houdini will have a new Python module called "Krakatoa".
 	</li>
 	<li>
 		Launch Houdini, and create a new scene with a particle system.
+Note that Pop Network - Old only is supported.
 	<li>
 		To perform an export, open Python inside Houdini and use the following commands (Substitute your own node path and file path):
 		<pre>